jhofscheier/ltex-utils.nvim/README.md

         -- for example, set keymaps here, like
         -- vim.keymap.set({ 'n', 'v' }, '<leader>ca', vim.lsp.buf.code_action, opts)
-        -- (see below code block for more details) require("ltex-utils").on_attach()
+        -- (see below code block for more details) require("ltex-utils").on_attach(bufnr)
     end,
     settings = {
         ltex = { your settings },
     },
 })
 ```
-Check the [nvim-lspconfig suggested configuration](https://github.com/neovim/nvim-lspconfig#suggested-configuration) for furhter details on how to set keybindings.
+Check the [nvim-lspconfig suggested configuration](https://github.com/neovim/nvim-lspconfig#suggested-configuration) for further details on how to set keybindings.

 ## Configuration